Job ID: 009764

-The successful candidate will join a growing team of staff who are taking TASO forward as it spins out of King’s College London to become an independent charity.
+TASO is a new affiliate What Works Centre for higher education which launched in Spring 2019.
+The successful candidate will join a growing team of staff who are taking TASO forward as it spins out of King’s College London to become an independent charity in late 2020/early 2021.
 This team is building many of the charity’s systems and processes from the ground-up.
 The role is suited to an individual who is used to working in a small team and who is highly motivated by social impact.

 Skills, knowledge, and experience

-- Confidence using software (such as Microsoft Office suite and R/Stata/SPSS) to analyse and present research findings in a variety of formats.
+- Confident using software (such as Microsoft Office suite and R/Stata/SPSS) to analyse and present research findings in a variety of formats.

-- Experience of managing multiple projects and competing demands.
+- Working on multiple projects and managing competing demands and timescales.

-- Understanding of widening participation and student success agendas.
+- Understanding of widening participation and student success policy agendas.

-To apply for this role, please visit the King’s College London website.
+To apply for this role, please visit the King’s College London careers page.